 Looking for somewhere to eat halal?
 Looking for Middle Eastern or Indian food?
 Here are our top tips for halal food in Barcelona!

 Barcelona is a cosmopolitan city, and this is reflected in the range of places to eat.
 In this article, we take a look at the best places for halal food in Barcelona, both for muslims and for those who just want to try something a little different!

-Askadinya: a Palestinian halal restaurant
+Askadinya: a Palestinian halal restaurant in Barcelona